 For students and young adults involved in our ministries, the chaplain is happy to perform weddings.

-The chaplain does not perform private baptisms.
-Those seeking baptism for themselves or their children should contact a local church of their preference.
+Adults seeking baptism for themselves or their children should contact a local church of their preference.
 In conjunction with local churches, the chaplain does provide students and young adults considering baptism preparatory education.
 Contact Chaplain Jean-Daniel.

 Chaplain Jean-Daniel is available to speak at academic events such as course lectures, panel discussions, and conferences where a progressive, Protestant Christian voice is sought.
 He has guest lectured in courses on a range of topics from environment to education, wherever intersectionality with religion was sought by the professor!